-When selling a business, there is a process known as due diligence that the business for sale must undergo.
+When looking to buy or if you are selling a business, there is a process known as due diligence that the business for sale must undergo.
 It can be a long process but is worthwhile to instil confidence in you, the potential purchaser of a business and to ensure a proper handover of the business when sold.
 But what exactly is due diligence and why is it imperative to do it meticulously?
 Let’s discuss the importance of due diligence.

 What is Due Diligence?